-- Administer statewide assessments as prescribed in the appropriate testing law, regulations, policies, plans and manuals (unless expressly amended in writing by OSSE); - i.
-Please see the appendix attached to these guidelines for links to the assessment-specific test administration manuals. - b) Prohibit use of unapproved electronics during the administration of a statewide assessment, unless identified as an accommodation for an eligible student pursuant to section 103(b) of the Testing Integrity Act (DC Code § 38-771.03(b)), as explicitly identified in a student's Individuals with Disabilities Education Act (IDEA 20 USC §1400 et seq.) individualized education program (IEP), a plan developed under Section 504 of the Rehabilitation Act of 1973 (Section 504 plan), or an approved accommodation plan for an English Language Learner (ELL) (Title I, III ESEA) student,; - c) Prohibit any form of cheating; - d) Prohibit the allowance of extended time beyond the total testing time, unless expressly permitted in students' IEP,(Section 504 plan) or EL Plan; - e) Uphold the integrity of testing and accuracy of the data by preventing any dishonest or fraudulent behavior and promoting a fair and equitable testing environment;
+- a) Administer statewide assessments as prescribed in the appropriate testing law, regulations, policies, plans and manuals (unless expressly amended in writing by OSSE); - b) Prohibit use of unapproved electronics during the administration of a statewide assessment, unless identified as an accommodation for an eligible student pursuant to section 103(b) of the Testing Integrity Act (DC Code § 38-771.03(b)), as explicitly identified in a student's Individuals with Disabilities Education Act (IDEA 20 USC §1400 et seq.) individualized education program (IEP), a plan developed under Section 504 of the Rehabilitation Act of 1973 (Section 504 plan), or an approved accommodation plan for an English learner (EL) (Title I, III ESEA) student;

+- c) Prohibit any form of cheating; - d) Prohibit the allowance of extended time beyond the total testing time, unless expressly permitted in students' IEP, Section 504 or EL plan; - e) Uphold the integrity of testing and accuracy of the data by preventing any dishonest or fraudulent behavior and promoting a fair and equitable testing environment.